 - Lead coalition to expand water transit service on the San Francisco Bay by advocating for funding to support public ferry terminals and services and promoting new service concepts to access new markets.

 - Improve mobility by supporting the growth of private transportation modes including employer-provided shuttle systems, ridehailing services, autonomous vehicle deployment, and other new mobility services.

 - Enhance the efficiency, sustainability, and safety of goods movement operations in the Bay Area by advocating for state and federal funding, attracting and leveraging emerging technologies, and seeking legislative initiatives and changes as needed.

-The Transportation Committee and subcommittees listed below are open for all members to participate.
-Please engage with us as we work to solve the region’s transportation challenges.
-For more information, email firstname.lastname@example.org and check out our upcoming events.
+The Transportation Committee and Subcommittees listed below are open to Bay Area Council members.
+For more information, contact Vice President Emily Loper (email@example.com) and check out our upcoming events.

 Transportation Committee Co-Chairs: